BroadnetEngineering/PollingApp/README.md

 * Show poll results to user after taking the poll

 ### The app should follow these rules:
-* Use a MySQL database
-* Be written in PHP for backend technology, frontend is up to you
+* You may use the language of your choice.
+* The frontend portion of your app is entirely freeform.
+* If you use MySQL or similar, you must provide a SQL script to create the schema as part of your pull request.
-* No existing MVC frameworks
+* No existing server-side MVC frameworks